TAKING CARE OF YOUR FUTURE SELF: Temporal discounting and the sacrifices we make to feel good now

 Has anyone ever told you, “Why don’t you sleep on it?” or “Take ten deep breaths before you decide?” or even “Calm down.”
 If so, you (like everyone else) have been on tilt.
 Tilt is a state of distress that causes us to make emotionally-charged and irrational decisions.
 In poker, many talented players go broke because they play poker on tilt.
 Making decisions in this unproductive emotional state is not confined to the poker table.
 Tilt is common in corporate environments, in finance and sales, and, of course, in our personal lives as anyone with a teenager can attest.
 The best poker players in the world devote tremendous time and energy on how to reduce the effect of their emotions on their decision-making process.
 Annie Duke shares the secrets and strategies the top players employ to avoid emotionally- charged decision making.

-Annie regularly shares her observations on decision making and critical thinking skills on her blog and has also shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).
+Annie now spends her time writing, coaching and speaking on a range of topics such as decision fitness, emotional control, productive decision groups and embracing uncertainty.
+She is a regularly sought-after public speaker, addressing thousands in keynote remarks at conferences for organizations ranging from the Investment Management Consultants Association to the Big Ten Conference.
+She has been brought in to speak to the executive teams or sales forces of organizations like Marriott, Gaylord Resorts and Ultimate Software, among others.
+She is a sought-after speaker in the financial sector, with clients such as Susqehanna International Group and CitiBank.
+Annie regularly shares her observations on decision making and critical thinking skills on her blog, Annie’s Analysis, and has shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).